LoveRL/Project_3-Classification-of-patient-conditions/README.md

 # Project_3-Multi-classification-of-patient-conditions

-Providing multi-classification of 8 classes models of patient conditions using LightGBM, KNN, DecisionTree, and DQN for imbalanced classification.
+Providing multi-classification of 8 classes models of patient conditions using LightGBM.

 ## Data